-In my latest book, Ghost and Haunts of Tennessee, I devoted a chapter to some of the creepiest hauntings that Nashville has to offer.
+In my book, Ghost and Haunts of Tennessee, I devoted a chapter to some of the creepiest hauntings that Nashville has to offer.
 Regrettably, you have to be dead to get into them!

-The first, and oldest, was located atop the original Nashville General Hospital.
-The top floor of this old Victorian hospital was called “The Haunted House” by nurses and attendants who worked in the old municipal house of heeling and so many workers had creepy encounters there that it became difficult to get staff to go up there and properly file the newly deceased away.
+The first, and oldest, was once located atop the original Nashville General Hospital.
+The top floor of this old Victorian structure was called “The Haunted House” by nurses and attendants who worked in the old municipal house of healing.
+So many workers had creepy encounters there that it became more and more difficult to get staff to go up there and properly file the newly deceased away.

 Just out front of the old Metro General stood the New Morgue for many years; this too acquired a spooky reputation.
-By the time they built the New Morgue, the city had a Coroner to do autopsies and more professionally handle the murder victims, suicides and other violent death that came their way.
+By the time they built the New Morgue was built, the city had acquired a Coroner to do autopsies, as well as more professionally handle the growing number of murder victims, suicides and other violent death that came their way.

-In its day, however, the old medical building had its own morgue; it housed patients who did not survive the medical student’s healing hands plus cadavers in cold storage awaiting dissection by the aspiring young doctors.
+In its day, however, the old medical building had its own morgue.
+It housed patients who did not survive the medical student’s healing hands, plus cadavers in cold storage awaiting dissection by the aspiring young doctors.
 The cadavers are long gone–but not their ghosts.

 For a fuller account of many ghosts of Music City, grab a copy of Ghosts and Haunts of Tennessee; in the meantime, for a sample chapter see: .http://www.scribd.com/doc/40421658/Excerpt-from-Ghosts-and-Haunts-of-Tennessee